Milan Ganai

 Learning Stabilization Control from Observations by Learning Lyapunov-like Proxy Models

-Milan Ganai, Chiaki Hirayama, Ya-Chien Chang, and Sicun Gao
+Milan Ganai, Chiaki Hirayama, Ya-Chien Chang, Sicun Gao

 ICRA 2023 (IEEE International Conference on Robotics and Automation)